vanderbilt-data-science/ai_summer/README.md

 ## Overview
 The objective of these workshops is to develop foundational skills in understanding, inferencing and training generative AI models and other transformer models.

+## Setup

+You’ll want to use the most advanced AI chat model that you can get access to.
+Microsoft just opened access to BingGPT through Bing Chat, which is based on an early version of GPT4, currently the most advanced AI chat model available to the public.
+You’ll need to install the Edge browser (https://www.microsoft.com › edge › download) and go to bing. com.
+Click on “Chat”.

 ## Workshop Schedule